jetbrains-academy/RL-Maze-solver/practice/Learning Rate and Discount Factor/task.md

 Unlike supervised learning, correct labels for a series of actions are not known upfront and need to be learned.
 RL focuses on finding a balance between exploration (seeking future rewards) and exploitation (using existing knowledge).
-You will experiment with a Q-learning algorithm that iteratively updates a Q-table, helping the learning agent find the maze's shortest path.
+You will experiment with a Q-learning algorithm that iteratively updates a Q-table, helping the learning agent find the shortest path in a maze.

 In Q-learning, the learning rate ($\alpha$) and discount factor ($\gamma$) influence the importance of future rewards.
-Optimal values for these parameters depend on the maze size, and identifying the right combination is crucial for the algorithm's success.
+Optimal values for these parameters depend on the maze size, and they help achieve the optimal balance between exploration and exploitation to ensure successful completion.
 The Q-table is updated using the following equation:

 $$Q(s_t,a_t)=[(1 - \alpha)*Q(s_t,a_t)]+[\alpha * (r_t + \gamma * maxQ(s_{t+1},a) \forall a)]$$